 The nearst metro station is Lesseps (Green Line L3).
 From there it is about a 20 minute walk which is signposted.
 The Hop on hop off sightseeing tourist also makes a stop at Park Güell.

 Tickets are available at the box office or online.
-You can book online via our trusted affiliate GetYourGuide below:
+You can book online via our affiliate GetYourGuide below: